pandora-mccme/LaTeX-numbers/README.md

 ```

-Dictionaries contain regular expressions (usually simple) for LaTeX commands with arguments.
+Dictionaries contain templates for LaTeX commands with arguments.
 They support line comments in Haskell syntax.
+The only special sequence is `##`, which is equivalent to `(?s).*?`
 `dict.txt` and `math_dict.txt` files here are examplary.
 They're annotated in Russian, I can annotate them in English on a request.

 **Disclaimer**